Jillian Barberie: Career

 Barberie has appeared on several television series including Clueless, V.I.P., and Melrose Place, as well as several comedies in the CBS comedy series Yes, Dear and the Fox sketch comedy series MADtv.
 She hosted the syndicated reality series EX-treme Dating.
 In 2000, she was hired to present the national weather segment of Fox Sports Fox NFL Sunday pre-game show, working alongside James Brown, Howie Long, and Terry Bradshaw.
 She became a national figure and earned significant fan interest in the male-dominated sports demographic, and several spots for Prestone antifreeze that aired during NFL game broadcasts.

 In addition to Barberie's work on Good Day L.A., she worked on the national version of the show Good Day Live.
 However, she was ultimately fired from that show, ending her tenure on June 4, 2004.

 She served as a weather and entertainment reporter for Fox Sports during the 2002 Super Bowl, the 2005 Super Bowl, and the 2008 Super Bowl.
 In 2005, she was Regis Philbin's co-host for his New Year's Eve special on Fox.
 She has appeared on the cover of Maxim magazine twice.
 In 2006, she participated as a contestant on the Fox reality television series Skating with Celebrities, partnered with professional skater John Zimmerman and came in second place.
 She was an ice skater in her childhood.
 Beginning in November 2006, she became the co-host of KTTV's That's So Hollywood with fellow KTTV/KCOP-TV personality, Mark Thompson.

 Barberie is a former NutriSystem spokesperson appearing in commercials alongside former NFL players Dan Marino and Terry Bradshaw.

 In March 2009, Barberie was also the host of American Idol Extra on Fox Reality Channel.
 She interviewed the eliminated participant each week and other guests who appear on the show.
 She has appeared alongside her then-husband, Grant Reynolds, in the Fox Reality Channel original series, Househusbands of Hollywood.

 Beginning in February 2014, she co-hosted Midday Live with John Phillips on 790 KABC in Los Angeles.
 In January 2015, she also co-hosted The Drive Home with John Phillips on KABC until December 2018.
-On January 7, 2019, she started co-hosted The Morning Drive with John Phillips and Randy Wang on KABC.
+On January 7, 2019, she co-hosted The Morning Drive with John Phillips and Randy Wang on KABC.
 By Mid-December 2019, KABC moved both Phillips and Wang to middays, but did not renew Barberie's contract.
 She has also hosted the short-lived entertainment program Hollywood Mix on KTLA.